jaimeandrescatano/ekorre/README.md

 Here you will find some scripts developed for different tasks during the development process of programming under Linux in different programming languages.

-This repository is a way to give back to the world all the knowledge received from different people on websites like [GitHub](https://github.com), [stackoverflow](https://stackoverflow.com/) among others.

 Feel free to use this scrips to help in the developing of your projects.

-You can find details about the scripts here: [ekorre github page](http://github.ekorre.org/)

 Any question or comment is welcome!